quinnavila/max-llm-book/book/src/step_04.md

     Learn to build the feed-forward network (MLP) that processes information after attention in each transformer block.
 </div>

-## Implementing the MLP
+## Building the MLP

-In this step you'll build the `MLP` class, a two-layer feed-forward network that appears after the attention mechanism in every transformer block.
-The MLP expands the embedding dimension by 4x (768 → 3072), applies a GELU activation function, then projects back to the original dimension (3072 → 768).
+In this step, you'll create the `GPT2MLP` class - a two-layer feed-forward network that appears after attention in every transformer block.
+The MLP expands the embedding dimension by 4× (768 → 3,072), applies GELU activation for non-linearity, then projects back to the original dimension.

-While attention aggregates information across tokens through weighted sums, the MLP adds crucial non-linearity through the GELU activation.
-This allows the model to learn complex patterns beyond what linear transformations can capture.
+While attention lets tokens communicate with each other, the MLP processes each position independently.
+Attention aggregates information through weighted sums (linear operations), but the MLP adds non-linearity through GELU activation.
+This combination allows the model to learn complex patterns beyond what linear transformations alone can capture.

-## Understanding the architecture
+GPT-2 uses a 4× expansion ratio (768 to 3,072 dimensions) because this was found to work well in the original Transformer paper and has been validated across many architectures since.

-The MLP consists of two linear layers with GELU activation between them:
+## Understanding the components

-1. **Expansion layer (c_fc)**: Projects from embedding dimension (768) to intermediate size (3072 = 4×768).
-The 4× expansion ratio comes from the original Transformer paper and has been empirically validated across many architectures.
+The MLP has three steps applied in sequence:

-2. **GELU activation**: Applies smooth non-linear transformation
+**Expansion layer (`c_fc`)**: Projects from 768 to 3,072 dimensions using a linear layer.
+This expansion gives the network more capacity to process information.

-3. **Projection layer (c_proj)**: Projects from intermediate size back to embedding dimension (768)
+**GELU activation**: Applies Gaussian Error Linear Unit, a smooth non-linear function.
+GPT-2 uses `approximate="tanh"` for the tanh-based approximation instead of the exact computation.
+This approximation was faster when GPT-2 was implemented - while exact GELU is fast enough now, we use the approximation to match the original weights.

-GELU (Gaussian Error Linear Unit) is the activation function used in GPT-2.
-The `approximate="tanh"` parameter uses a tanh-based approximation instead of the exact Gaussian computation.
-At the time GPT-2 was implemented, the exact GELU was too slow, so the tanh approximation was used.
-While exact GELU is fast enough now, we use the approximation to match GPT-2's original implementation for weight compatibility.
+**Projection layer (`c_proj`)**: Projects back from 3,072 to 768 dimensions using another linear layer.
+This returns to the embedding dimension so outputs can be added to residual connections.

-The layer names `c_fc` and `c_proj` match the original GPT-2 checkpoint structure for weight loading compatibility.
+The layer names `c_fc` (fully connected) and `c_proj` (projection) match Hugging Face's GPT-2 checkpoint structure.
+This naming is essential for loading pretrained weights.

 <div class="note">
 <div class="title">MAX operations</div>